rayalan/binary-adages/content/sustainable-complexity.md

 >
 > _Hypothetical pragmatic engineer, on the fastest solution._

 Suppose you and a friend are doing a small startup, coding away on a prototype.
 It's late at night at the local coffeeshop.
-Your co-founder -- Janet -- wants to see your prototype feature page so she can grab some screenshots for some fund raising efforts.
+Your co-founder -- Janet -- wants to see your prototype feature page so she can grab some screenshots for some fundraising efforts.
 What's the fastest way to share so you can get back to coding?

 _Why, host the website on 0.0.0.0 and point Janet at your public ip address, of course._